 [xiii]Vassallo, J. The Advantages of Salary Caps.
 Houston Chronicle, July 31, 2020.

-Ashfia Khan is a Policy Specialist with the Center for the Advancement of the Steady State Economy (CASSE) and a prior CASSE Legal Intern.
+Ashfia Khan is the Policy Specialist at CASSE, and a former CASSE Legal Intern.
 She is also pursuing a J.D. at George Washington University.